engrsabakhan/-CryoET-Object-Identification-Advancing-3D-Protein-Complex-Annotation/README.md

 Missing-wedge artifacts

-Dense molecular environments
+Dense and crowded molecular environments

-This project presents a YOLO-based deep learning pipeline for detecting and localizing protein complexes in Cryo-ET tomograms.
-Using synthetic tomograms in Zarr format, the workflow applies advanced preprocessing, multi-slice feature extraction, and k-d tree–based refinement to improve localization accuracy.
+This project introduces a YOLO-based deep learning pipeline for detecting and localizing protein complexes in Cryo-ET tomograms.
+Using synthetic Zarr-based datasets, the workflow integrates preprocessing, multi-slice feature extraction, and k-d tree–based refinement to improve localization accuracy.

 📂 Dataset Description

-The dataset consists of 3D tomograms and particle-center annotations for five scored classes.
+The dataset includes 3D tomograms with ground-truth particle center annotations for five scored classes.

 Scored Particle Types